incama/Zabbix-Mysql-Partitioning/README.md

 4. Stored Procedure Partition Maintenance.

-5. Stored Procedure Partition Maintenance all
-    Check the values in this file because this will be used to determine how long data will be preserved!
+5. Stored Procedure Partition Maintenance all ***(Check the values in this file because this will be used to determine how long data will be preserved!)***.

+6. Mysql Create Event

+7. Disable the Housekeeper tasks for History and Trends within you Zabbix instance!